UpdraftFund/updraft-frontend-lit-ts/docs/state-management-lessons-learned.md

 ## Overview

-This document captures key lessons learned during our implementation of centralized state management in the Updraft frontend, particularly from our work on the related-ideas component.
+This document captures key lessons learned during our implementation of centralized state management in the Updraft frontend, particularly from our work on the related-ideas component and user state module.
 These insights will guide future development and help maintain consistent patterns across the application.

 ## Key Insights